6 Morning Workouts: Best Workout Routine To Start Your Day In 2025

 3. Engage your core the entire time and alternate driving your left knee to your left elbow and your right knee towards your right elbow, as if climbing a mountain.

-• Maintain Proper Alignment: Keep your body in a straight line from head to heels during Mountain Climbers with Push-Up, engaging your core to prevent sagging or arching.
+• Keep your body in a straight line from head to heels during Mountain Climbers with Push-Up, engaging your core to prevent sagging or arching.

-• Control Your Pace: Perform each movement with control, bringing your knees to your chest and executing the push-up with proper form.
+• Perform each movement with control, bringing your knees to your chest and executing the push-up with proper form.
 This ensures a challenging yet safe workout.

-• Breathe and Energize: Focus on steady breathing throughout the exercise to maintain energy levels and optimize the effectiveness of your morning workout.
+• Focus on steady breathing throughout the exercise to maintain energy levels and optimize the effectiveness of your morning workout.

 Burpees